Understanding Election Results

 - Voting by mail has long been supported by election officials, politicians, and voters across the political spectrum.

-- Due to health concerns surrounding COVID-19, more people voted by mail than ever before, and absentee ballots take longer to count because of security measures to verify the accuracy of those ballots.
+- Due to health concerns surrounding COVID-19, more people now vote by mail than ever before, and absentee ballots take longer to count because of security measures to verify the accuracy of those ballots.

 - You can make sure your mail-in ballot was counted using our ballot tracker.